 The list continues till Android 1.0 Base

 All applications have a Manifest file which is an XML file with the AndroidManifest file name in its SuperSu that is its root directory.
 This specific file contains important information related to your Android app development software which gives information to the Android System.
-This is the third steps you should know before starting with android app development for beginners.
+These are the third steps you should know before starting with android app development for beginners.
 This information is that specific code that all the system must which is required to run any Application code.
 It actually defines the Java package required to run the application.
-This name here i.e. the Java package, it acts as a unique identity for the android app development software.
-The Java component references the parts of the application such as the running Service, Activity, broadcasting and many more of which the application is actually made of.
-It differentiates the types of classes that execute each of these specific parts or components and prints as to what they can actually do, my point is like saying the messages that they work on.
+This name here, i.e. the Java package, it acts as a unique identity for the android app development software.
+The Java component references the parts of the application such as the running Service, Activity, broadcasting, and many more of which the application is actually made of.
+It differentiates the types of classes that execute each of these specific parts or components and prints as to what they can actually do; my point is like saying the messages that they work on.
 This stuff tells the System what these components do and when and why they need to be executed.
 It only executes those processes which are required by the application.
-Required permissions for the application are then set, so that it does not have access to private documents and other protected components of the API and unnecessarily activate other applications eating up memory and consuming resources.
+Required permissions for the application are then set so that it does not have access to private documents and other protected components of the API and unnecessarily activates other applications eating up memory and consuming resources.
 It also restricts permissions to other applications in case it needs to interact with other applications.
 All of these things are only present in the manifestation file when the application is being developed by the developer.
-Finally, it is removed before the application is actually published on the store or elsewhere.
+Finally, it is removed before the application is actually published in the store or elsewhere.

-This is the fourth steps you should know before starting with android app development software.
+This is the fourth step you should know before starting with android app development software.
 The Android SDK package consists of an emulator that works like an android cell phone which runs on your computer.
 The emulator can be configured with screen sizes, platforms and architectures to make sure that all that you develop can be tested and debugged if necessary.
 You can actually test all those things that you can do on an actual device without even using a physical device.
 In short, it works like a Vmware workstation or a virtual box in Windows.
-A lot of things can be configured on the android emulator including sending and receiving SMS, phone calls, using the internet, running apps and games and many more.
+A lot of things can be configured on the android emulator, including sending and receiving SMS, phone calls, using the internet, running apps and games and many more.
 This is how an android emulator for a tablet looks like:

 Image source: pixabay.com

 One should always try to make sure that they externalize the resources of the App.
 Externalization means stuff such as strings from your code or images, logs, and similar stuff are stored independently.
-Besides these, also make sure that you introduce alternative resources for different device configurations, by dividing them into groups in a specific directory.
+Besides these, also make sure that you introduce alternative resources for different device configurations by dividing them into groups in a specific directory.
 Because when these programs are executed, the android system needs to use the proper resource-based configuration.
-A simple example can be given in the form of like say, for different devices, you need to have different screen sizes and for different regions, you need to set different languages.
+A simple example can be given in the form of like say, for different devices, you need to have different screen sizes, and for different regions, you need to set different languages.
 This is the last steps you should know before starting with android app development for beginners.

 So, these are a few things you need to keep in mind before starting android app development for beginners.
 Rest all comes with time and experience.
 Most of the people get stuck in the manifest file part, the reason being allowing permissions to run itself is fine, but when interacting with other apps, the developers need to be more cautious.

-This has been a guide to Android app development for beginners Here we discuss the Procedure and Pre-requisites of Android app development for beginners.
+This has been a guide to Android app development for beginners.
+Here we discuss the Procedure and Prerequisites of Android app development for beginners.